Plumsail/forms-docs/Public/how-to/data-table-flow.rst

 .. _plumsail-actions-flow:

-Plumsail Actions in MS Flow for DataTable
+Plumsail Actions in Power Automate (MS Flow) for DataTable
 --------------------------------------------------

 Now, we will use Plumsail Actions connector, which you can read about setting up |Plumsail Actions connector|.